babelouest/yder/README.md

 # Installation

-## Debian package
+## Debian and Ubuntu packages

-Yder is now available in Debian Buster (testing), and Debian sid.
+Yder is now available in Debian Buster (testing), Debian sid and since Ubuntu 17.10 "The Artful Aardvark".
 To install it on your device, use the following command as root:

 ```shell
 # apt install libyder-dev # Or apt install libyder.1 if you don't need the development files